Red Cell

 Red Cell, formally designated as OP-06D, was a classified United States Navy (USN) military unit designed to test the security of USN facilities.
-Created and led by former SEAL Team Six commander Richard Marcinko in early 1984, Red Cell conducted staged attacks against naval installations, including ships and nuclear submarines.
+Created and led by former US Navy SEAL Team Six commander Richard Marcinko in early 1984, Red Cell conducted staged attacks against naval installations, including ships and nuclear submarines.

 Etymology

 "Red Teams" or "Red Cells" are United States government terms for National Security Co-ordination Teams (NSCT).
 These teams or units are designed to test the effectiveness of American tactics or personnel.
 In a war game, Red Cell can also refer to the opposing side.

 The name was derived from "Red Team", a term for the opposing force in a war game by Western states during the Cold War, a reference to the predominantly red flags of Communist states (i.e., the USSR and PRC) with the Western forces being the Blue Team.
 The Warsaw Pact countries used the same colors, but reversed meaning—they were the Red Team and the opposing force was the Blue Team.
 A new Red Cell team was formed by the CIA following the 9/11 attacks to brainstorm ways to attack America.
 The goal of renovating the former Red Cell team was to produce better security measures to prevent them.
 Novelist Brad Meltzer was recruited to write plots as part of this program.